floornfts/mobile-minting/README.md

 For building the MintTemplate, we recommend using the `MintTemplateBuilder` which will ensure validation and give handy builder methods.

-In this example we make a template, relying on `getMintMetdataFromSomewhere()` and `getMintContractDetailsFromSomewhere()` to fetch the marketing & onchain data respectively.
+In this example we make a template, relying on `getMintMetadataFromSomewhere()` and `getMintContractDetailsFromSomewhere()` to fetch the marketing & onchain data respectively.
 We'll touch on those later.

 ```ts